 Soprano soloist, ensemble singer, and music educator Katie Boardman strives to elevate musical excellence in concert and in the communities she serves.
 A sensitive performer of music both centuries old and brand new, she has recently appeared with the Rose Ensemble and Red Shift Choir.
-She can also be heard with the PaTRAM Institute Singers on the GRAMMY-nominated recording of the Divine Liturgy of St. John Chrysostom, by composer Kurt Sander.
-She is one of the Voces8 US Scholars in the 2019-20 concert season.
+She can be heard with the PaTRAM Institute Singers on the GRAMMY-nominated recording of the Divine Liturgy of St. John Chrysostom, by composer Kurt Sander.
+She was one of the Voces8 US Scholars in the 2019-20 concert season.

 She has studied historical performance style as well as Baroque dance and gesture at early music programs including the Early Music Vancouver Baroque Vocal Programme and Oberlin Baroque Performance Institute.
 She has frequently participated in the Madison Early Music Festival, where in 2017 she appeared as a featured soloist in the All-Festival concert and taught the beginning voice class.

 She keeps an active schedule teaching voice and piano lessons online and is affiliated with Weston Public Schools and Music Maker Studios.
 She has also led sacred music parish choir workshops throughout Massachusetts and Rhode Island.